UCD-d-Lab/Multi-view-RGB-D-3D-Reconstruction-and-MBDS-Analysis-for-Oyster-Mushroom-Growth-Monitoring/README.md

 ### Growth modelling and harvest-window prediction

-The processed time-series volume measurements were further used for logistic growth modelling based on exported excel file.
+The processed time-series volume measurements were further used for logistic growth modelling based on the exported CSV/Excel results.
 The first and second derivatives of the fitted logistic curves were used to evaluate growth rate, growth acceleration, maturity-related transitions, and harvest-window timing.

 <img width="1382" height="1281" alt="Picture4" src="https://github.com/user-attachments/assets/d412eb45-7489-4957-9f5a-062d6355f08e" />